 Our Lady and the Rock

-As part of our research on Barking Abbey the project volunteers visited the Tudor home of Sir William Petre, last weekend.
-Sir Petre (pronounced Peter) was employed as Proctor by Thomas Cromwell (he of Wolf Hall) to visit the monasteries, when King Henry VIII ordered their dissolution, including Barking's Abbey.
+As part of our research on Barking Abbey the project volunteers recently visited the Tudor home of Sir William Petre.
+Sir Petre (pronounced Peter) was employed as a Proctor (assistant) to Thomas Cromwell (he of Wolf Hall) to visit and audit the monasteries, when King Henry VIII ordered their dissolution, including Barking's abbey.

-The first new fact discovered on the visit was that our abbey, named after St Mary (and St Ethelburga after she was canonised) was known more poetically as the Abbey of Our Lady and St Ethelburga and also, Gynge Abbes - possibly referring to the abbey being a significant place - Gynge being similar to the Saxon Ingas as with Berecingas.
-Twenty-first century historians, such as Gavin Smith, are finding greater status in the suffix -ingas or -ing, believing it to refer not merely to people or a settlement but to places more closely associated with a royal, monastic or other significance, as at Barking, and many ancient administrative meeting places...
-There is of course a similarity with 'King' which gives it a ring of royalty.
-Barking had royal backing from East Saxon kings when a religious site was established there, by St Erkenwald and St Ethelburga, and that link was strengthened when King Edgar re-established the abbey after the Viking invasions.
-He granted the abbey at Barking lands at Ingatestone.
+The first new discovery was that our abbey, named after St Mary (and St Ethelburga after she was canonised) was known more poetically as the Abbey of Our Lady and St Ethelburga and their lands at Ingatestone as Gynge Abbes - probably referring to the fact that the abbey community owned the land.
+Gynge, which probably shares it origin with the Saxon Ingas as with Berecingas arguably refers to a significant place.
+Twenty-first century historians, such as Gavin Smith, are finding greater status in the suffix -ingas or -ing, believing it to refer not merely to people or a settlement, but to places more closely associated with a royal, monastic or other prominent settlers, as at Barking and many ancient administrative meeting places...
+There is an audible similarity with 'King' which also gives it a ring of royalty.
+Barking had royal backing from East Saxon kings when a religious site was established there, by St Erkenwald and St Ethelburga, and that link was strengthened when King Edgar re-established the abbey after the Viking invasions. it was he who granted the abbey at Barking the lands at Ingatestone.

 Yenge-atte-stone as it was known at that time, refers to several large Saracen stones or glacial erratic boulders.
 It was also known as Ginge ad Petram - Place at the Stone - in Latin - a name which caught the eye of William Petre, when surveying Barking Abbey's estates - as his family were also named after a rock/stone, like St Peter...

 Petre replaced the existing farmhouse at Ingatestone, with a new home, completed in 1555.
-It continues to look elegant and Petre's descendants incredibly still live there, 470 years later!
-The grounds are gorgeous and were brought to life last weekend by The Merrie Folk who transported us back to 1555!
+It continues to look elegant and impressive and more surprisingly Petre's descendants still live there, 470 years later!
+The grounds are gorgeous and are often brought to life in the summertime by The Merrie Folk - who transported us back to 1555!

 They variously represented Tudor folk and activities from herbalists to teachers.